Faculty and Staff

 Grad Advisor Resources At-A-Glance

-This is a training session for graduate advisors on how to complete the Basis of Admission (BOA) in MyMav.
-This workshop is presented by Kay Salami and Sarah Laue from the Office of Admissions, Records, and Registration.
+This is a training session for graduate advisors about the GMAP that is presented by Tammy Shoemaker, Assistant Registrar, and Mistie Maskil, from the Office of Records and Registration.
 A light lunch will be served for registered participants.
-The workshop will be extended to 1:30 in order to accommodate different schedules.
-Please attend for as long as your schedule allows.

 DS-PRO (the Doctoral Student Progress Report Online) is an online tool that allows doctoral students and professors at UT Arlington to collaboratively set goals, then monitor and report on their progress toward those goals.
 Users of DS-PRO create a concrete, permanent record of expectations and intentions, providing a kind of roadmap that guides a student along the path leading toward a degree.
 While DS-PRO is an online “advisement” system, in-person interaction between students and advisors may be of considerable help in completing DS-PRO tasks in a matter satisfactory to both.
 The system is not intended to be a substitute for face-to-face interaction or to reduce the importance or necessity of ongoing dialog.
 At a minimum, the contents of DS-PRO may encourage, inform and permanently record key elements of these discussions.
 Please see the DS-PRO Overview (PDF) for more information.